|Faculty and Staff Home > Employee Handbook > Section III-2: Employment and Contracts|

 Instructors who teach on overload contracts should submit a weekly schedule that reflects at least 40 hours of college-related activity in addition to the overload course or courses.
 This expectation also applies to faculty teaching curriculum courses, continuing education courses, or basic skills courses on overload.

-A faculty member on a probationary contract must develop the work schedule with his/her immediate supervisor.
+During the probationary period, a faculty member must develop the work schedule with his/her immediate supervisor.

 An instructor may receive an overload contract when he/she is teaching more than 21 contact hours per week as part of the regular teaching load and when his/her annual average teaching load exceeds 18 credit hours or 21 contact hours per week.
 A program director may receive an overload contract to teach a full course when he/she is teaching 15 or more contact hours per week as part of the regular teaching load and when the annual average teaching load meets or exceeds 12 credit hours or 15 contact hours per week.
 A dean may receive an overload contract to teach a full class when he/she is teaching eight or more contact hours per week and when the annual average teaching load meets or exceeds six credit hours or eight contact hours per week.